 Provide a Programme Director/ Responsible Officer with overall responsibility for all aspects of course including curriculum, timetable, resourcing, student recruitment and progress, budget management and examinations;

 Have a strong and proven infrastructure to deliver flexible learning such as a blended learning model.
 This should include a process for mitigating risk in the event of platform failure and have policy and procedures which support the students.
-Any digital learning platform should be modern and intuitive;.
+Any digital learning platform should be modern and intuitive;

 Where appropriate, provide resources and facilities to NHSBT’s teaching staff including those for lectures, laboratory-based sessions, research projects, library-based and on-line learning;